whitewind664/sdp/summaries/sprint8.md

+---
+# Summary for week 8
+---

 ## Bajraktarov, Dimitar
-- Done:
+- Done: Set up connecting 2 players to an activity so they can play online
-- Went well:
+- Went well: Actually writing the code
-- To improve:
+- To improve: Fixing cirrus issues still takes more time than actually writing the code

 ## Horvath-Mikulas, Szabina (Scrum Master)
 - Done: